thomasekdahlN/wealthprognosis-app/README.md

 - Refactoring and cleanup of code
 - Retrieving asset values from API, like Crypto/Fond/stocks
 - Summere riktig skattefradrag basert på rente og alder på hus og hytter
+- Support for property tax with different setting spr asset (du to different places having different taxes.
+Both tax percent and standardDeduction).
+Deduction for property tax for rentals is not handled.
+- F.I.R.E - Use up 4% of partly sellable assets from wishPensionYear to DeathYear to see how it handles.
+Not needed anymore since using up a divisor of your assets (1/10) until you die is a better way to use up sellable assets.

 ## Config